You are here

 Kate-Nicole Hoffman ’17

-Kate-Nicole Hoffman ’17, a SUNY Potsdam Presidential Scholar and recent recipient of the Chancellor’s Award, is one of the most accomplished students walking in SUNY Potsdam’s Commencement ceremony this week.
-She will be graduating summa cum laude, with a double major in music and philosophy.
-In the fall, she is headed to York University in Toronto to pursue a master’s degree in philosophy with a focus on animal cognition and ethics.
+Kate-Nicole Hoffman ’17, a SUNY Potsdam Presidential Scholar and recipient of the Chancellor’s Award, graduated summa cum laude with a double major in music and philosophy and is now pursuing a master's degree in philosophy at York University in Toronto with a focus on animal cognition and ethics.

 Hoffman started her undergraduate career focused on music, and although her love for vocal performance, opera and musical theatre continues, her educational objectives shifted toward the study of philosophy.
 Dr. David C.K.
-Curry, chair of philosophy at SUNY Potsdam, has been instrumental in her interest and development in the field.
-Hoffman said that Curry has been very supportive.
+Curry, chair of philosophy at SUNY Potsdam, was instrumental in helping her succeed in the Department of Philosophy.
 “He was teaching the first philosophy class that I took, so he’s pretty much responsible for bringing me into philosophy in the first place,” she said.

 Curry went on to be her mentor in the Presidential Scholars Program, where she combined her love of animals and interest in philosophy to examine animal cognition.
 After reading the work of French philosopher René Descartes, she set out to deconstruct and present an opposing argument about animal cognition.